Perinatology in Summerville, SC

 Our high-risk pregnancy services

-The perinatologists at Summerville Maternal Fetal Medicine Center provide a wide range of services to our high-risk obstetric patients, expanding the outstanding care for moms and babies provided at our hospital as part of our patient-centered maternity and childbirth program.
+The perinatologists at Summerville Maternal Fetal Medicine Clinic provide a wide range of services to our high-risk obstetric patients, expanding the outstanding care for moms and babies provided at our hospital as part of our patient-centered maternity and childbirth program.
 A referral from your obstetrician is required.

 When you’re pregnant, prenatal tests give you information about your health and your baby’s.
 They help detect any problems affecting your baby, like birth abnormalities or genetic diseases.

 Our perinatologists use screening results to help you make the best health care decisions before and after your child is born.
 Doctors often recommend prenatal tests for all pregnant women, but some women will need other tests to check for certain problems.
-Services provided by the team at Summerville Maternal Fetal Medicine Center include:
+Services provided by the team at Summerville Maternal Fetal Medicine Clinic include:

 - Diabetes care, including gestational diabetes